 Library & Research

 Do you love history?
 The research library at the Fairfield Museum and History Center offers a unique collection of books, papers, and photographs on the history of Fairfield and the region.
 We are looking for volunteers to help with research (including genealogy), organizing materials, and other tasks.
-To volunteer in the library, please contact Beth Rose, Library Director, at (203) 259-1598 or complete the contact form.
+To volunteer in the library, please contact Karen Burke, Library Director, at (203) 259-1598 or complete the contact form.